 The Combined Nomenclature is officially available in English, German and French.
 One of the original versions (in English, German or French) should be consulted whenever there are any disagreements internationally or doubts about the Estonian version of the CN - the three original versions are constantly harmonised.
-The CN in different languages is available on Eurostat's metadata server RAMON: https://ec.europa.eu/eurostat/ramon/.
+The CN in different languages is available on Eurostat's portal: https://circabc.europa.eu/ui/group/c1b49c83-24a7-4ff2-951c-621ac0a89fd8/library/256ca323-e1ad-44ed-a355-97e7bdb6e5cc.